reactions/component/README.md

 );
 ```

-Orrr you want to write some functions
+Orrr you want towrite some functions

 ```jsx
 import Component from '@jbarzegar/Component'